 Highlighting the area to sand between the blade joints.

-General Information:
+General Assembly Tips and Information:

-• Ensure you wear eye protection when removing support material as it takes just the smallest amount of force to ding a shred of plastic into an eye
+• Ensure you wear eye protection when removing support material, as it takes just the smallest amount of force to ding a shred of plastic into an eye

 • Material colour is subject to change